EdVinyard/K8sSandbox/MinecraftBackup/README.md

 There are two different types of Service Account involved in this operation:

-- a **[Kubernetes Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)**, needed to give your Kubernetes CronJob Pod the ability to `exec` into your Minecraft Pod to _create_ the backup, and
+1. a **[Kubernetes Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)**, needed to give your Kubernetes CronJob Pod the ability to `kubectl exec` into your Minecraft Pod to _create_ the backup, and

-- a **[Google Compute Platform (GCP) Service Account](https://cloud.google.com/iam/docs/service-accounts)**, needed to copy the backup file to a Google Storage Bucket.
+1. a **[Google Compute Platform (GCP) Service Account](https://cloud.google.com/iam/docs/service-accounts)**, needed to copy the backup file to a Google Storage Bucket with `gsutil cp`.

 Google Storage Bucket